GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1Scanner_1_1Plugins_1_1pluginData.md

 ---
-title: 'struct Gambit::Scanner::Plugins::pluginData'
+title: "struct Gambit::Scanner::Plugins::pluginData"
-description: 'Structure that holds all the data provided by plugins about themselves. '
+description: "Structure that holds all the data provided by plugins about themselves. "

 ---

-# Gambit::Scanner::Plugins::pluginData
+# struct Gambit::Scanner::Plugins::pluginData